-- Stakeholder Coordination: Staff will work with key stakeholders to: - Update inventory of human services providers in the region - Identify Barriers - o Provide updates to MPO partners.
+- Stakeholder Coordination: Staff will work with key stakeholders to: - o Update inventory of human services providers in the region - o Identify Barriers - Provide updates to MPO partners.

 Draft presentations will be provided to the Coordinated Working Group, the Public Transit Advisory Group, the Transportation Advisory Group, and the Transportation Policy Committee.